-The focus of this action is to increase the safety barriers around swimming pools since accidental drowning is the second leading cause of death in children ages 1-4 in California, and the leading cause of hospitalizations with brain injuries caused by lack of oxygen, an obvious reason why lawmakers passed this policy.
+The law is designed to increase the safety in and around residential swimming pools.
+In California, drowning is the second leading cause of death in children ages 1-4, and the leading cause of hospitalizations with brain injuries caused by lack of oxygen, an obvious reason why lawmakers passed this policy.

-- An enclosure that meets the requirements of Section 115923 and isolates the swimming pool or spa from the private single-family home.
+- An enclosure that isolates the swimming pool or spa from the private single-family home.

-- Removable mesh fencing that meets American Society for Testing and Materials (ASTM) Specifications F2286 standards in conjunction with a gate that is self-closing and self-latching and can accommodate a key lockable device.
+- Removable mesh fencing and a gate that is self-closing and self-latching and can accommodate a key lockable device.

 - A self-closing, self-latching device with a release mechanism placed no lower than 54 inches above the floor on the private single-family home’s doors providing direct access to the swimming pool or spa.

-- Other means of protection, if the degree of protection afforded is equal to or greater than that afforded by any of the features set forth above and has been independently verified by an approved testing laboratory as meeting standards for those features established by the ASTM or the American Society of Mechanical Engineers (ASME).
+- Other means of protection, if the degree of protection afforded is equal to or greater than that afforded by any of the features set forth above.